 Note that the baseline scores that we obtained using ConvS2S were 3-4 BLEU points higher than the corresponding scores obtained using Nematus with the same datasets.
 We conjecture that this might be to a large extent because we were using a relatively basic (shallow) configuration of Nematus, with less modeling capacity than the large and deep default configuration we chose for ConvS2S.
-To test this conjecture – and the possibility that deeper networks might be better able to make use of more sophisticated sub-word segmentation schemes (as suggested by the bigger boost from PRPE that we saw with ConvS2S vs. Nematus) – we ran a few additional experiments using a configuration for Nematus based on training scripts provided by Edinburgh University [16], which make use of some Nematus features that allow for using deeper network configurations in its encoder and decoder [17].
+To test this conjecture – and the possibility that deeper networks might be better able to make use of more sophisticated sub-word segmentation schemes (as suggested by the bigger boost from PRPE that we saw with ConvS2S vs. Nematus) – we ran a few additional experiments using a configuration for Nematus based on training scripts provided by Edinburgh University [16], which make use of Nematus features that allow for deeper network configurations in its encoder and decoder [17].
 Initial results (see Table 7) seem to confirm these conjectures, but, due to time constraints, a more systematic exploration will have to await future work.

-As experiments on text segmentation with named-entity processing were started later, and they strongly depend on named-entity recognition capability (which lies beyond the scope of this research), we have obtained just initial qualitative results of that approach (see Table 7a) which show it to be promising but with some technical issues to be solved first.
+Experiments on text segmentation with named-entity-specific processing were started later, and they strongly depend on named-entity recognition capability (which lies beyond the scope of this research).
+At this point in time we have obtained only initial qualitative results for our proposed approach (see Table 7a), which show promise, but with some technical issues that still need to be addressed.
+Due to limited time and compute resources, we have so far carried out such experiments only with the “shallow” base configuration of Nematus, and not yet with ConvS2S or the more powerful (but slower) “deep” Nematus configuration.

 Table 7a.
-Selected examples of machine translation to English to illustrate specific segmentation for named entities (named entities highlighted).
+Selected examples of machine translations from Latvian to English to illustrate the difference in output produced when using named-entity-specific segmentation (named entities highlighted).